-Healthy land and water resources ensure safe drinking water and resilient forests, wetlands and wildlife, enabling us to adapt more easily to climate change.
-Ontario's 36 Conservation Authorities monitor the health of natural resources in Ontario's watersheds because it helps us to better understand the local environmental issues, to focus actions where they are needed the most and track progress over time.
+Ontario's 36 Conservation Authorities monitor the health of natural resources in their watersheds because it helps to provide a better understanding of local environmental issues, focus actions where they are needed the most and track progress over time.

-In 2012, Conservation Authorities completed development of Conservation Authority Watershed Report Card Guidelines to assist Conservation Authorities in developing a set of standardized watershed report cards to be launched in 2013.
+In 2012, Conservation Authorities completed development of the Conservation Authority Watershed Report Card Guidelines to assist Conservation Authorities in developing a set of standardized watershed report cards which starting in 2013, are released every five years.

-In their report cards, Conservation Authorities monitor three key environmental conditions that are important indicators of a watershed’s health: Forest Conditions, Surface Water Quality and Groundwater Quality.
+Conservation Authorities monitor three key environmental conditions that are important indicators of a watershed’s health: forest conditions, surface water quality and groundwater quality.

-Forest Cover & Forest Interior — Forests provide habitat and shade; they help to clean our air and water and they protect the soil which promotes water infiltration and reduces both erosion and flooding.
-Forests also help to cool the land and air – nature’s air conditioner!
-Conservation Authorities assess the area of their watersheds covered by forest; and the amount of forest “interior” (areas that are more than 100 meters from the forest edge which provides critical habitat for many species including songbirds.
+Forests provide habitat and shade and help to clean our air and water.
+They protect soil which promotes water infiltration and reduces both erosion and flooding.
+Forests also help to cool the land and air.
+Conservation Authorities assess the area of their watersheds covered by forest and the amount of forest interior (areas that are more than 100 meters from the forest edge which provides critical habitat for many species including songbirds).

-Groundwater Quality — Groundwater is the water found beneath the earth’s surface, in water bearing layers known as aquifers.
-Groundwater is difficult if not impossible to clean once contaminated, so it is critical to protect areas of groundwater recharge.
-Conservation Authorities monitor water chemistry (nutrients, metals, chloride & nitrates).
+Groundwater is the water found beneath the earth’s surface, in water bearing layers known as aquifers.
+Groundwater is difficult, if not impossible to clean once contaminated, so it is critical to protect areas of groundwater recharge.
+Conservation Authorities monitor water chemistry (nutrients, metals, chloride and nitrates).

 Conservation Authorities participate in Provincial Monitoring Networks